 What is the geographic scope of Summit Bridge Capital's investments?

-The firm invests globally, with a specific focus on technology companies in North America, Europe, and Asia, particularly those that connect with the Irish and Chinese markets.
+The firm invests globally, with a specific focus on the Irish and Chinese markets.
+This dual focus allows it to capitalize on unique opportunities in both regions.

 What is the typical check size for investments?

-Summit Bridge Capital typically invests in Series C and D rounds, which suggests that its check sizes are aligned with growth-stage funding, although specific amounts are not publicly disclosed.
+Summit Bridge Capital typically invests in Series C and D rounds, which suggests that the check sizes are aligned with growth-stage funding.
+While specific amounts are not disclosed, the fund's size of $100 million indicates a capacity for substantial investments in its portfolio companies.

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.